Load Time Optimization

-Analysis and advice on Google PageSpeed, loading times and Core Web Vitals.
+Analysis and consulting for optimizing Google PageSpeed, loading times, and (Core) Web Vitals.

 A well-known study has determined that a website that is just one second slower corresponds to a drop in the conversion rate of a whopping 7%.
 A fast website is therefore essential for successful lead generation and online sales.